|

 Game Boy.
 These role-playing games, and their sequels, remakes,

-and English language translations, are still considered the "main" Pokémon
+and English language translations, are still considered the "main" Pokemon

 games, and the games which most fans of the series are referring

-to when they use the term "Pokémon games".
+to when they use the term "Pokemon games".
 All

-of the licensed Pokémon properties overseen by The Pokémon
+of the licensed Pokemon properties overseen by The Pokemon

 Company are divided roughly by generation.
 These generations